ElliotAlexander/IOT-network-analysis-middleware/Readme.md

-# GDP Group 31 Middlewere
+# IOT Network Analysis Middleware

+This repository forms the middlware section of the IOT Network Analysis project, which attempted to build a proof of concept tool for passive security analysis of IoT devices.

 This part of the project forms the database and API layer between the backend and the frontend.
-As a part of this, we have two major components:
+As a part of this, we have three major components:
 - Postgres
 - Postgraphile
 - Adminer